Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Parameters:

-• index_id (uuid or str) – The index on which to list roles
+• index_id (UUID | str) – The index on which to list roles

-• query_params (dict, optional) – Any additional query params to pass
+• query_params (dict[str, Any] | None) – Any additional query params to pass

 See Get Role List in the API documentation for details.